Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Final combination of QCD coupling determinations

 {\bf The average of four methods.}

 Table~\ref{tab:final_average} collects the uncertainty estimates obtained with our four methods.
 The last row, labeled ``Average", corresponds to approximating the $\alpha_s(M_Z)$ probability distribution from each statistical model as a split normal distribution and summing over each model with uniform weights to produce an average.
-This outcome average value and its uncertainty correspond to $\alpha_s(M_Z) = {0.1183}^{+0.0023}_ {-0.0020}$ .
+This yields a final combined average value and uncertainty of $\alpha_s(M_Z) = {0.1183}^{+0.0023}_ {-0.0020}$ .

-Good consistency among the four determinations increases our confidence in the result.
-It is important to emphasize that the determinations do not invoke a fixed tolerance value, or $T^2$.
+Good consistency among the four determinations increases our confidence in this result.
+It is important to emphasize that the determinations do not invoke a fixed tolerance value.
 Instead, they would justify a specific $T^2$, should it be used as a proxy for the more complex approaches that we describe.
 For the CT25 baseline, the average $\delta\alpha_s(M_Z)$ in Table~\ref{tab:final_average} translates into the $\Delta\chi^2={}^{+39}_{-25}$ for the global $\chi^2$.
 This is close, although not identical, to the approximate $T^2=37$ at 68\% CL introduced in the ``CT two-tier tolerance'' prescription used in the previous CT PDF analyses~\cite{Gao:2013xoa,Dulat:2015mca,Hou:2019efy}.